Shippable/docs/sources/platform/visibility/overview.md

 * **Jobs**: this is a representation of all runs of a [Job](/platform/workflow/job/overview)
 	* [Dashboard](/platform/visibility/job/dashboard): This is the view where you get to see status of your CI project along with history
 	* [Settings](/platform/visibility/job/settings): This is where you set configurations to use that are specific to the CI Project
+	* [Console Output](/platform/visibility/job/console): This is the output of the scripts when it executes in an instance of [Runtime](/platform/runtime/overview)